Skip to content

 Tuition is approximate — final pricing is based on roster numbers.
 See the Tuition & Plans page for the full calculator and payment plan details.

-- He’s one of the strongest players in his class.
-Elite is built for players who can train and compete at the top level — roster spots are earned at tryouts and reviewed every season.
+• He’s one of the strongest players in his class.
+Red is built for players who can train and compete at the top level — roster spots are earned at tryouts and reviewed every season.

-- Year-round lacrosse fits the calendar.
-Multi-sport athletes can absolutely succeed at Elite — plenty of our Elite players also play football, basketball, or another varsity sport.
-The Elite calendar is designed to coexist with a second sport, not block one out.
+• Year-Round lacrosse fits the calendar.
+Multi-sport athletes can absolutely succeed at Red — plenty of our Red players also play football, basketball, or another varsity sport.
+The Red calendar is designed to coexist with a second sport, not block one out.

-- College lacrosse is the goal.
-The out-of-region tournaments and national showcases on the Elite calendar put him in front of more college coaches across more programs.
+• College lacrosse is the goal.
+The out-of-region tournaments and national showcases on the Red calendar put him in front of more college coaches across more programs.

-- He’s a strong player whose calendar is full.
-We invite players to Elite every year who choose Select instead because of football, basketball, hockey, baseball, swimming, or other serious commitments.
+• He’s a strong player whose calendar is full.
+We invite players to Red every year who choose White instead because of football, basketball, hockey, baseball, swimming, or other serious commitments.
 That choice doesn’t make them less of a player — they’re still on the same coaches and the same recruiting radar.

-- The family wants regional tournaments.
-Most Select events are in the Carolinas, Virginia, and the Southeast — less out-of-region travel, fewer hotel weekends.
+• The family wants regional tournaments.
+Most White events are in the Carolinas, Virginia, and the Southeast — less out-of-region travel, fewer hotel weekends.

-- He’s recruitable from Select.
-Select players commit to college lacrosse every year.
+• He’s recruitable from White.
+White players commit to college lacrosse every year.
 The recruiting staff works the same network for both tracks.
 It is not a “non-recruiting” track.

 The most common mistakes families make

-1. Choosing Elite when the family isn’t ready for the travel
+1. Choosing Red when the family isn’t ready for the travel

-2. Assuming a multi-sport athlete can’t play Elite
+2. Assuming a multi-sport athlete can’t play Red

-Multi-sport athletes are some of our best Elite players.
-The Elite calendar is built to work alongside another varsity sport — we plan around football, basketball, and other seasons.
-If your son is one of the strongest players in his class and wants Elite, don’t self-select out because he plays a second sport.
+Multi-sport athletes are some of our best Red players.
+The Red calendar is built to work alongside another varsity sport — we plan around football, basketball, and other seasons.
+If your son is one of the strongest players in his class and wants Red, don’t self-select out because he plays a second sport.

-3. Assuming Elite players are always “better” than Select players
+3. Assuming Red players are always “better” than White players

-Some of our Select players are objectively top players in their grad year.
-They’re on Select because of schedule and time commitment — not because of skill.
-Several recent college commits started in Select.
+Some of our White players are objectively top players in their grad year.
+They’re on White because of schedule and time commitment — not because of skill.
+Several recent college commits started in White.

 4. Locking in for life

-Players move between Elite and Select every year.
-If your son starts Select and outgrows it, the move to Elite is straightforward.
-If he starts Elite and needs to back off because of a second sport or family commitment, Select is there.
+Players move between Red and White every year.
+If your son starts White and outgrows it, the move to Red is straightforward.
+If he starts Red and needs to back off because of a second sport or family commitment, White is there.
 The choice isn’t permanent.

 By grad year — what we usually recommend

-If he’s one of the strongest players in his class and the family can travel, Elite HS (~$3,895 / yr) gives more reps in front of college coaches at the events that matter.
-Select (~$2,400) still works for strong players whose second sport or family schedule rules out the year-round Elite calendar.
+If he’s one of the strongest players in his class and the family can travel, Red HS (~$3,895 / yr) gives more reps in front of college coaches at the events that matter.
+White (~$2,400) still works for strong players whose second sport or family schedule rules out the Year-Round Red calendar.

 Both tracks make sense.
-Elite MS (~$3,495 / yr) builds the year-round habits early and the out-of-region exposure compounds.
-Select (~$2,400) is the right choice for multi-sport athletes or families easing into a travel commitment.
+Red MS (~$3,495 / yr) builds the Year-Round habits early and the out-of-region exposure compounds.
+White (~$2,400) is the right choice for multi-sport athletes or families easing into a travel commitment.

-Younger grad years (2034–2037) start in Futures — the Fall and/or Summer foundation pathway — and move up to Select or Elite at the right time.
+Younger grad years (2034–2037) start in Futures — the Fall and/or Summer foundation pathway — and move up to Red or White at the right time.

 Still on the fence?
 Try this.

-- Come to tryouts.
+1. Come to tryouts.
 Free to attend, no commitment.
-He’ll train alongside both Elite and Select players and the staff will give a direct read on fit.
+He’ll train alongside both Red and White players and the staff will give a direct read on fit.

 Ready to See the Standard in Person?

 Tryouts run June 27 through July 12 at Elon Park in Charlotte.
-Both Elite and Select roster decisions come out of the same evaluation process — staff will tell you where your son fits.
+Both Red and White roster decisions come out of the same evaluation process — staff will tell you where your son fits.